 An immediate result of the conference was the endorsement of a resolution, which was then accepted by the Oregon State Bar Board of Governors in June 1989, requesting that a special commission be established to study issues relating to combining family and career.

-In 2014, Oregon Women Lawyers celebrated its 25th year of making a difference in the Oregon legal community because of the support and efforts of hundreds of women and men who believe that by working together, we can transform the practice of law and ensure justice and equality by advancing women and minorities in the profession.
+In 2022, Oregon Women Lawyers celebrated its 33rd year of making a difference in the Oregon legal community because of the support and efforts of hundreds of legal professionals who believe that by working together, we can transform the legal profession by pursuing equitable access to the legal system and equity for women and communities who are systemically oppressed.

 Here’s a video from a 1991 brunch with “pioneer” women lawyers who were preparing for an OWLS dinner in their honor.